amberelle/vacation/README.md

 ## Description

-_Second Independent Project where I build a vacation destination website using HTML, CSS, JavaScript and JQuery.
+_Second Independent Project for epicodus where I build a vacation destination website using HTML, CSS, JavaScript and JQuery.
 This site will use variables inputted and logic to determine the best vacation location._

 ## Setup/Installation Requirements

 _open in git hub_

-## Known Bugs

-__

 ## Support and contact details